sks17/paper-pigeon-deployment/tools/README.md

 The script will exit with an error if:
 - `S3_BUCKET_NAME` is not set
-- Cache file doesn't exist (run rebuild script first)
+- Cache file doesn't exist (run build script first)
 - S3 upload fails (check credentials and permissions)
 - AWS credentials are invalid